graforlock/cycle-router-driver/README.md

 #### Example usage:

-Check out example in the repository, for the complete, SSR/isomorphic routing example.
+Check out example in the repository for the complete, SSR/isomorphic routing example.

 ## API Documentation: